nus-cs2113-AY2324S1/ip/docs/README.md

-# MudMud
+# User Guide

 MudMud is a chatbot application for creating and managing tasks with the use of a Command Line Interface (CLI).
+Tasks, like todo, deadline, and event, are supported in this app.
+This app will store its data via a textfile in a seperate folder.

 ## How to Setup